Skip to main content

 Chicago-Kent College of Law

 Sheldon H. Nahmod is a well-known expert on constitutional law, the First Amendment, civil rights and liberties and the law of Section 1983.
-He is the author of Civil Rights and Civil Liberties Litigation: The Law of Section 1983 (2022-23 edition; West/Westlaw); A Section 1983 Civil Rights Anthology (1993); a casebook, Constitutional Torts (5th edition 2020) (with Wells & Smith); and numerous law review articles.
+He is the author of the three-volume Civil Rights and Civil Liberties Litigation: The Law of Section 1983 (2024-25)(West/Westlaw); A Section 1983 Civil Rights Anthology (1993); a casebook, Constitutional Torts (6th ed. forthcoming in 2025, with Wells, Smith and Smith-Drelich); and numerous law review articles.
 He has written many certiorari petitions and amicus briefs in the Supreme Court.
-He has also successfully argued civil rights cases in the Supreme Court and the First, Seventh, Eighth and Tenth Circuits.
-In addition, he has lectured on civil rights matters to federal judges and attorneys throughout the country, including organizing and speaking at Chicago-Kent's own annual Conference on Section 1983, now in its 39th year.
-Further, he lectures to lay groups on constitutional law and the First Amendment.
+He has also successfully argued civil rights cases in the Supreme Court and the First, Seventh, Eighth and Tenth Circuits, and consults nationally with attorneys on civil rights, civil liberties and constitutional law issues.
+In addition, he has lectured on civil rights and civil liberties matters to federal judges and attorneys throughout the country, including founding, organizing and speaking at Chicago-Kent's own annual Conference on Section 1983 for the past 40 years.
+He lectures to lay groups on constitutional law and the First Amendment, most recently on the Religion Clauses.